 Crispy Baked Zucchini Fries

 These baked parmesan zucchini fries are the perfect way to use up your zucchini from the garden and sneak in some extra veggies.
-I didn’t grow any this year, but my friend gave me some the other day at a play date and this recipe was the perfect way to use them up.
-We also made a batch of zucchini muffins, because I can’t go a summer without those.
+I didn’t grow any this year, but my friend gave me some the other day at a playdate and this recipe was the perfect way to use them up.
+We also made a batch of chocolate chip zucchini muffins and zucchini bread, because I can’t go a summer without those.
 So so good.

 I adapted this recipe from my baked parmesan fries and they turned out so yummy.
 They are more of a wedge (you can also slice them), but if I call them fries, my kids seem to eat them more.
 Funny how that works.

 I don’t ever remember eating zucchini growing up, so it wasn’t until a few years ago when I really started to love it.
-Now these baked zucchini fries are one of my favorite side dishes.
+Now these baked zucchini fries are one of my favorite side dishes along with this recipe for grilled zucchini.
 I love making them for lunch or a snack sometimes as well.
 They taste amazing dipped in ranch dressing or a creamy garlic aioli.

 How do you Cut Zucchini into Sticks?

-This part is super simple!
-With this method, you’ll have equally sized zucchini sticks every time.
+This part is super simple and even easier than shredding it for my favorite zucchini muffins recipe!
+Use this method for equally sized zucchini sticks every time.
 It’s important for them to be the same size so that they all cook evenly in the oven.
 For a visual, check out the video below.

 - Cut the ends of the zucchini off.